AriFordsham/GHCWiki/validate-mono-literals.md

 This clearly only makes sense for monomorphic literals (else, how would you decide which validation function to use!), hence the name `ValidateMonoLiterals`

+### Summary

+To clarify the exact change proposed:

+When the [ValidateMonoLiterals](validate-mono-literals) is enabled GHC would replace `fromString`/`fromInteger`/`fromList` expressions originating from literals with a Typed TH splice along the lines of `validate` for all monomorphic cases.
+Validating polymorphic cases at compile time is not really a sensible thing to do, so those should just remain with the current behaviour.

 ## Various Bikesheds in Need of Colouring